apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/using_storage_creating_tasks.md

 ## Wrap up {#wrap-up}

-You've learned how to use the different storage options available on with Apify, the two different types of storages, as well as how to create tasks for actors.
+You've learned how to use the different storage options available on Apify, the two different types of storage, as well as how to create tasks for actors.